eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ##### 6.3.2.2 Data about the PID Provider or Attestation Provider is included in the registry

-When a PID Provider or Attestation Provider is registered, the Trusted List Provider registers a set of data about the PID Provider or Attestation Provider in its register.
-The Trusted List Provider makes the contents of the register available to the general public, both in machine-readable and human-readable format.
+When a PID Provider or Attestation Provider is registered, the Registrar registers a set of data about the PID Provider or Attestation Provider in its register.
+The Registrar makes the contents of the register available to the general public, both in machine-readable and human-readable format.

 The data to be registered about a PID Provider or Attestation Provider includes the attestation type(s) that the PID Provider or Attestation Provider intends to